HAIKU NORTH AMERICA

 Best 1950s Diner

-Hathaway’s at 25 West Fifth Street (just outside the entrance to the Hotel) has serving great food since 1956, open most days 8:00 to 3:00.
+Hathaway’s at 25 West Fifth Street (just outside the entrance to the hotel) has been serving great food since 1956.
+Open most days 8:00 a.m to 3:00 p.m.

 Best Breakfast in Cincinnati